CMihai99/fyndro/README.md

 ![Maintenance status](https://img.shields.io/maintenance/yes/2021?style=flat-square)
 ![Commit activity](https://img.shields.io/github/commit-activity/m/CMihai99/andro?color=g&style=flat-square)

-With Andro you can find new websites by surfing through weekly hand-picked categories and trends full of new, fun and useful websites.
+With Andro you can find new websites quickly and easily by looking through monthly-updated lists full of new and useful websites categorized by industry, color-coded, graded from F to A+ by our staff team, and provided with the website's traffic for the past 7 days.

 ## 📃 Documentation